+b.
 College and Career Readiness

-Describe the strategies the school uses to advance college and career awareness, which may include establishing partnerships with business, industry or community organizations
+1. Describe the strategies the school uses to advance college and career awareness, which may include establishing partnerships with business, industry or community organizations.

 PGMS promotes college and career awareness a couple of different ways.
-We have Leadership classes at each grade level as well as our Careers class that each 8th grader takes.
+We have Leadership classes at each grade level as well as our Careers class that each 7th or 8th grader takes(we are moving Careers to 7th grade this year so it is being done in both grades).
 Guest speakers come in to talk to the classes about their respective careers or business.

-Identify the career and technical education programs available to students and industry certifications that may be earned through those respective programs
+2. Identify the career and technical education programs available to students and industry certifications that may be earned through those respective programs.

-Careers class - All 8th graders take this class.
+Careers class - This year all 7th and 8th graders take this class.
 They go through different career modules on the computers in order to expose students to different career opportunities.

-IT Academy - All 7th graders take this class.
+IT Academy - All 7th and 8th graders take this class.
 They have the opportunity to become industry certified.

 Keyboarding - All 6th graders take this class.
 They also learn to work with different programs on the computers.

-Describe efforts the school has taken to integrate career and technical education with academic courses (e.g., industrial biotechnology) to support student achievement
+3. Describe efforts the school has taken to integrate career and technical education with academic courses (e.g., industrial biotechnology) to support student achievement.

-Beginning this year, all students are enrolled in a computers/technical education course.
+All students are enrolled in a computers/technical education course that incorporates the skill needed for their future.

-Describe strategies for improving student readiness for the public postsecondary level based on annual analysis of the High School Feedback Report, as required by section 1008.37(4), Florida Statutes
+4. Describe strategies for improving student readiness for the public postsecondary level based on annual analysis of the High School Feedback Report, as required by section 1008.37(4), Florida Statutes.